-The bill contains provisions of HB 2674, as amended by the House Committee on Health and Human Services and as further amended by the Conference Committee.
-[Note: The original contents of HB 2028, as recommended by the House Committee, were inserted into and enacted in 2017 HB 2025.
-The contents of Senate Sub. for HB 2028, as amended by the Senate Committee of the Whole, which contained only the contents of SB 451, were inserted into SB 217 by the Conference Committee.
-The Dental Therapy Act (SB 312, as amended by the Senate Committee on Public Health and Welfare) inserted by the Senate Committee into Senate Sub. for HB 2674 was not retained by the Conference Committee.
-The House Committee held a hearing but did not take further action on HB 2512, which contains telemedicine provisions and is included below only for historical purposes.]
+The bill contains provisions of HB 2674, as amended by the House Committee on Health and Human Services and as further amended by the third Conference Committee.
+[Note: The original contents of HB 2028 regarding the licensure of mental health technicians, as recommended by the House Committee, were inserted into and enacted in 2017 HB 2025.
+The contents of Senate Sub. for HB 2028, as amended by the Senate Committee of the Whole, which contained only the contents of SB 451 (updates to statutory references relating to the Kansas Department for Aging and Disability Services and the Kansas Department for Children and Families in accordance with 2012 Executive Reorganization Order No. 41), were inserted into SB 217 by the first Conference Committee.
+The Dental Therapy Act (SB 312, as amended by the Senate Committee on Public Health and Welfare) inserted by the Senate Committee into Senate Sub. for HB 2674 was not retained by the first or third Conference Committees.
+The House Committee held a hearing but did not take further action on HB 2512, which contains telemedicine provisions; information on it is included below only for historical purposes.]